metamath/lamp-guide/docs/index.md

 we're going to specifically need the tangent of `A`.
 That means that we need to replace all instances of <tt>&amp;C1</tt>
 with the value `A`.
-This process of replacing values is called applying a substitution.
+This process of replacing values is called applying a substitution‡.

-> Select the icon "A with arrow" (apply a replacement).
+> Select the icon "A with arrow" (apply a substitution‡).
 > In "Replace what" enter <tt>&amp;C1</tt> and in "Replace with"
-> enter `A` - once that's done, press "Find Substitution".
+> enter `A` - once that's done, press "Find Substitution‡".
 > The system will check if this is valid; in this case, it could that
 > there was only 1 way to interpret this command and that the result is valid.
 > It will show you that you can change <tt>&amp;C1</tt> to `A` - press